Economy of Ohio: Aerospace and defense

-Notable aerospace and defense companies in Ohio include GE Aviation, Timken, Goodrich Corporation, GE Honda Aero Engines, CFM International, and Aircraft Braking Systems.
+Notable aerospace and defense companies in Ohio include GE Aerospace, Timken, Goodrich Corporation, GE Honda Aero Engines, CFM International, and Aircraft Braking Systems.
 France-based CIRCOR Aerospace, Inc., which develops systems for aerospace fluid control, has a commercial unit located in the state.
 Boeing's Central Ohio Aerospace and Technology Center in Heath is a venture amongst five of the top 10 U.S. defense contractors, including Atlantic Inertial Systems, Honeywell, Kearfott, Northrop Grumman, L3 Communications, and Raytheon, which is also the headquarters of the Air Force Metrology and Calibration Program Office.
 RTI International Metals's location in Niles produces titanium used in every France-based Airbus aircraft.
 RTI was originally headquartered in Niles before moving to Pittsburgh in the 21st century, while Airbus has invested $4.3 billion in the state.
 Makino's Titanium Research and Development Center is located in Mason.
 Nextant Aerospace has manufacturing facilities at the Cuyahoga County Airport.

 General Electric's Global Operations Center is headquartered in Downtown Cincinnati.

 Defense systems play a smaller role in the industry.
 Ohio corporations were awarded around $5.5 billion of United States Department of Defense procurements.
 Notable defense contractors include Goodyear Tire and Rubber Company in Akron, Lockheed Martin in Akron, which won a contract to develop a space-ship in 2003 and produces the vertical launch ASROC missile, and Armor Holdings Aerospace and Defense Group in Fairfield.
 United Kingdom-based BAE Systems has a large facility in West Chester producing armored vehicles, armor kits, and ballistic glass.

 The Joint Systems Manufacturing Center in Lima, in cooperation with General Dynamics, assembles armored combat vehicles, including the Expeditionary Fighting Vehicle and M1A2 Abrams tank.
 Columbus-based Zyvex Performance Materials develops the Piranha Unmanned Surface Vessel.
 Gravitational Energy Corporation, located in Cuyahoga Falls, proliferates Gravity Assisted Power (GAP) machines in cooperation with DriPowder, LLC to the military.